PayButton/paybutton/docs/README.md

 <!-- tabs:end -->

-## wsBaseURL
+## wsBaseUrl

-> **The ‘wsBaseURL’ parameter specifies the URL for the websocket where the information about new transactions should come.
+> **The ‘wsBaseUrl’ parameter specifies the URL for the websocket where the information about new transactions should come.

 ?> This parameter is optional.
 Default value is ‘https://socket.paybutton.org’.
 Possible values are any string defining an URL.